-The Influence of Social Media on Paternity Testing
+Why Social Media Is Fueling Paternity Testing

-1. Increased Awareness and Accessibility
+1. Awareness and Accessibility Like Never Before

-2. Public Pressure and Speculation
+2. Public Pressure and Social Validation

-3. Changing Family Dynamics
+3. Redefining Family Dynamics

 The Cultural Context in Malawi and Zambia